Web Loom logo

 Installation

 Install the packages you need.
-At minimum, mvvm-core and rxjs:
+At minimum, mvvm-core (which pulls in @web-loom/signals-core as a dependency) and zod:

 For data fetching, UI state, and headless behaviors, add the rest: